Arikato111/Arikato111/README.md

 ## 👋 Hello friend!

-My name is Nawasan.
+My name is Nawasan,
-A person who is familiar with technology, interested in open source, uses Linux, and writes the code.
+a person who is familiar with technology, interested in open source, uses Linux, and writes the code.

+I like simple things, and happy to learn what I interested.

 <p align="center">